 But with the hilltop palaces of Sintra just 30 minutes outside of the city and the beachside communities along the way it’s not just the central Lisbon that you’ll want to explore while you’re here.

-We’ll rack up an impressive step-count as we explore hilltop castles and cobblestone neighborhoods, then reward ourselves with their famous custard tarts and pastries before enjoying a dinnertime Fado show and the many nightlife options if you’ve still got the energy.
-We ensure a weekend stay in Lisbon to ensure we can take in all the Friday/Saturday nighlife opportunities here.
+We’ll rack up an impressive step-count as we explore hilltop castles and cobblestone neighborhoods, then reward ourselves with their famous custard tarts and pastries before enjoying the many nightlife options if you’ve still got the energy.
+We ensure a weekend stay in Lisbon to ensure we can take in all the nightlife opportunities here.

 Days 7, 8, and 9